Lords to consider landmark reforms to mental health care

 Our members have long called for these reforms to address the unacceptable disparities in rates of detention for people from some ethnic minority backgrounds.

-The Bill should also stop patients with a learning disability and autistic people from being detained long-term, unless they also have a severe mental illness for which detention may be needed.
+The bill should also stop patients with a learning disability and autistic people from being detained long term, unless they also have a severe mental illness for which detention may be needed.

-This is a welcome step towards these vital reforms, and we look forward to working with the government to ensure there is enough capacity to implement the Bill’s plans.
+This is a welcome step towards these vital reforms, and we look forward to working with the government to ensure there is enough capacity to implement the bill’s plans.

-Mark Winstanley, Chief Executive, Rethink Mental Illness:
+Mark Winstanley, Chief Executive, Rethink Mental Illness, said:

 In the depths of a mental health crisis, everyone deserves care that respects their rights and gives them a say in their treatment.
 Today marks another milestone in the journey to reform the Mental Health Act, bringing us closer to vital legislation that’s fit for the 21st century.

-Measures in the Bill will ensure patients, staff and the general public are better protected, through improved decision making and new processes requiring clinicians to seek a second opinion before discharging a patient.
+Measures in the bill will ensure patients, staff and the general public are better protected, through improved decision making and new processes requiring clinicians to seek a second opinion before discharging a patient.
 Discharge processes will also be reviewed more broadly and will include a safety management plan for the patient, to keep them and others safe.